 - 5. Careful on-going assessment by the intervention staff of the circumstances of each case will be necessary to determine and implement an intervention plan. - 6.
-Documentation must be maintained in each case of the determination of intervention plan and offender progress, including sessions attended. i.e., a sign in sheet, at minimum. - 7.
-Providers should utilize current peer-reviewed literature, professional peer groups, case studies/case reports, and professional training to inform program curricula. - Individual, family, and community cultural considerations should be evaluated when considering intervention modality for the offender while considering victim safety above all else. - For group intervention, group size shall not exceed twelve individuals, including telecommunication attendees.
+Documentation must be maintained in each case of: the determination of intervention plan, offender progress, and sessions attended. (i.e., a sign in sheet, at minimum). - 7.
+Providers should utilize current peer-reviewed literature, professional peer groups, case studies/case reports, and professional training to inform program curricula. - 8.
+Individual, family, and community cultural considerations should be evaluated when considering intervention modality for the offender while considering victim safety above all else. - 9.
+For group intervention, group size shall not exceed twelve individuals, including telecommunication attendees.
 A second facilitator is highly recommended if group size exceeds eight individuals. - 10.
 Program curriculum should be readily available to share with the OIP Committee at any time.